 If you have any questions about the status of the information shared with you as part of your DoD work, ask the organization that gave you the information about it.
 Sometimes, for example, you may receive CUI that isn’t properly marked as such.
 Therefore, it is also your responsibility to be informed enough about at least the broad CUI categories listed in the NARA National CUI Registry (and mirrored in the DoD’s CUI Registry) so that you know when to ask questions.

-DFARS 7012—entitled Safeguarding Covered Defense Information and Cyber Incident Reporting—stipulates the cybersecurity requirements that contractors must meet to safeguard the defense information they handle.
+DFARS 7012—entitled Safeguarding Covered Defense Information and Cyber Incident Reporting—stipulates the cybersecurity requirements that contractors handling CUI must meet to safeguard the defense information they handle.
 DFARS 7012 does not apply to contractors who supply only Commercial off the Shelf (COTS) items to the DoD, such as medicine or fuel that’s readily available in the same form to the public.

 - Provide adequate security to protect unclassified Covered Defense Information (known as CDI, a term that encompasses CUI).